retypeapp/retype/README.md

 #### :computer: Host anywhere

-Retype generates a basic HTML website that you can host on any web hosting service, such as [gh-pages by GitHub](https://docs.github.com/en/github/working-with-github-pages/creating-a-github-pages-site).
+Retype generates a basic HTML website that you can host on any web hosting service, such as [GitHub Pages](https://docs.github.com/en/github/working-with-github-pages/creating-a-github-pages-site).
 No special server-side software or external dependencies are required.
 You can host your Retype site as a public website or as a private website inside your organization.

 ## Support